The first question commonly asked, ‘is it safe to exercise dogs with painful joints?’ Yes

-The good news for dog owners is that as long as you encourage your dog to partake in exercises that won’t exacerbate the condition, it’s perfectly safe to allow your dog to exercise.
+The good news for dog owners is that as long as you encourage your dog to do exercise that won’t exacerbate the condition, it’s perfectly safe to allow your dog to exercise.
 In fact, it’s recommended.

-Consider investigating a localised cooling treatment for dogs to help relieve pain and allow easier joint movement.
-You can find information on this treatment by clicking on this link.
+Consider investigating a localized cooling treatment for dogs to help relieve pain and allow easier joint movement.

 Make sure your dog has a warm, comfortable bed to rest and ease his pain.

-Gently moving your dog’s legs, or encouraging him to stand up and move around the house, can loosen stiff muscles and make your dog much more amenable to other exercises.
+Gently moving your dog’s legs, or encouraging him to stand up and move around the house, can loosen stiff muscles and make your dog much more responsive to other exercises.

 The best exercise for dogs with arthritis